Discover the RATP Group

 Our Bus2025 plan, together with the support of Île-de-France Mobilités, aims to make major technological and ecological transformation by converting all of our 25 bus depots to electricity and biogas by 2025.

 Thanks to our Métro2030 plan, the metro is currently undergoing one of the largest upgrading programmes since its creation.
 Capitalising on our expertise, and as part of a global approach, each line will be completely upgraded before 2030 to ensure that Paris becomes the city of tomorrow.

 We are one of the key players in the creation of the Grand Paris Express, which will double the Paris metro network by 2030:

 - Both the north (to Saint-Denis Pleyel business centre) and south (up to Orly airport) extensions of automatic line 14 will triple its length, forming the back bone of the new network;

 - To ensure smooth and easy connections, studies and adaptation work has already started on the metro and suburban railway stations that will interconnect with future lines.

-Our Group is present across four continents, from Riyadh, Saudi Arabia, to metros in Seoul and Mumbai, and trams in Tucson, Hong-Kong and Florence.
+Our Group is present across four continents, from London buses, to fully-automated metro lines in Doha and soon in Riyadh, and trams in Brest, Tucson, Hong-Kong and Florence.

 Whether for the designing of a whole transport network, operating or developing existing networks, we adapt to the needs and particularities of our customers with custom solutions to meet local needs.